 Recent Ontario cases that address the enforceability of mahr include:

 - Khanis v Noormohamed , a 2009 case in which the court found the mahr to be a valid marriage contract.
-This decision was upheld by the Ontario Court of Appeal
+This decision was upheld by the Ontario Court of Appeal, which found that the terms of the mahr were valid and binding under the Family Law Act and that payment of the mahr was in addition to the wife’s right to an equalization payment.

-- Ghaznavi v Kashif-Ul-Haque, 2011, in which the terms of the mahr were upheld by the court
+- Ghaznavi v Kashif-Ul-Haque, 2011, in which the terms of the mahr were upheld by the court, which found that the Islamic marriage contract was a valid domestic contract and so was binding and enforceable.

-If you are working with a Muslim woman who has questions about her mahr, you can refer her to the Canadian Council of Muslim Women, which may have a chapter in your community.
+If you are working with a Muslim woman who has questions about her mahr, you can refer her to the Canadian Council of Muslim Women (www.ccmw.com), which may have a chapter in your community.

 CCMW has also developed considerable resources related to marriage and divorce for use by Muslim women in Canada, all of which are available on the organization’s website.
 Of particular relevance to this topic, I highly recommend the Marriage Contract Toolkit developed by the Canadian Council of Muslim Women.